-This entry was posted on Sunday, March 8th, 2020 at 14:22 and is filed under Activities, Activity Spotlight, English.
+This entry was posted on Sunday, March 8th, 2020 at 14:22 and is filed under Activities, English.
 You can follow any responses to this entry through the RSS 2.0 feed.
 Both comments and pings are currently closed.

 Jerusalem district police sabotages contacts between Issawiya neighborhood residents and the Jerusalem Municipality – police is running violent havoc again in schools, streets and homes of the neighborhood;

 Jewish settler-colonists, their dogs, and the Israeli army have been chasing Palestinian shepherds out of their own grazing grounds in the Palestinian Jordan Valley; the occupation forces have demolished a track that led to Palestinian villages caught inside Firing Zone 918 in the South Hebron Hills;

 photo: An Israeli bulldozer demolishing the track to villages caught inside firing zone 918 in the South Hebron Hills